 Apple hyped a new FaceTime feature called SharePlay earlier this year, but then then notable excluded it from the official launches of iOS 15, iPadOS 15 and macOS Monterey.
-But now SharePlay has appeared in the latest updates to Apple’s software—in iOS 15.1 and as part of the latest macOS Monterey beta, so before too long everyone should have full access to the full SharePlay experience.
+But SharePlay was released as a feature in iOS 15.1 and has now rolled out in macOS Monterey 12.1, so now everyone can take advantage of the full SharePlay experience.

 You might have noticed apps such as Disney+, Twitch, and others have added an option for you to watch content with friends over the internet.
 You no longer need to meet up with loved ones physically for a movie night, because everything can happen virtually instead.